12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Multiple Fabric Weights

-Merino comes in many weights, and while suitable for next-to-skin layers, it can perform well as socks, underwear, and as a mid-layer and even outer layer, depending on construction.
+Merino comes in many weights, and while suitable for next-to-skin layers, it can perform well as socks, underwear, mid-layer, and even outer layer, depending on construction.

-These weights allow for a more custom use depending on your needs, which is essential for a thru-hiker.
+Depending on your needs, these weights allow for more custom use, essential for a thru-hiker.
 You may want a lighter base layer for hot weather and a heavier one when the temperatures drop at night or in the morning.

-The different weights also offer more durability as the thicker fabrics last longer before developing holes.
+The different weights also offer durability as the thicker fabrics last longer before developing holes.

 Insulates When Wet